ratt-ru/codex-africanus/docs/experimental.rst

         :param typingctx: A Numba typing context.
         :param arg1...argn: Required RIME inputs for this Term.
-        :param kwarg1...kwargn: Optional RIEM inputs for this Term.
+        :param kwarg1...kwargn: Optional RIME inputs for this Term. \
+            Types here should be simple: ints, floats, complex numbers and strings are ideal.

         :rtype: A :code:`(fields, function)` tuple.